reichherzerp/PropPy/README.md

 - A special usecase for spherical observers is studied in more detail in the context of [AGN plasmoids](https://gitlab.ruhr-uni-bochum.de/reichp2y/proppy/-/blob/master/tutorials/Tutorial_5---Tutorial_AGN_Plasmoid_Example.ipynb).

-The software is [validated against CRPropa 3.1.7](https://github.com/CRPropa/CRPropa3/tree/3.1.7), which is an established code for charged particle propagation and interaction:
+The software is [validated against CRPropa 3.1.7](https://github.com/CRPropa/CRPropa3/tree/3.1.7), which is an established code for charged particle propagation and interaction.
+Note that you have to use the branch [CRPropa 3.1.7 with log time observer](https://github.com/reichherzerp/CRPropa3/tree/LogObserverTimeEvolution) in order to run the scripts:

 Dedicated comparisons are shown in the folder [comparison](https://gitlab.ruhr-uni-bochum.de/reichp2y/proppy/-/tree/master/comparison):
 - [Active galactice nuclei jet plasmoids (ballistic case)](https://gitlab.ruhr-uni-bochum.de/reichp2y/proppy/-/blob/master/comparison/Comparison%20in%20compact%20astrophysical%20sources%201e14m%20trajectory.ipynb)